Seven Ways The Church Can Shine In The Community

 7. Invite Your People Into Mission

-Our church folk need the opportunity to serve in mission up close and personal.
+Our church folk need the opportunity to serve in close and personal missions.
 As they do, they will begin to experience what it means to be God’s hands and feet.
-This active involvement is about the only fool proof way to ensure that people will grasp it.
+This active involvement is the only foolproof way to ensure that people will grasp it.
 There’s something about serving in the name of Jesus that empowers people.
 Figure out ways to actively offer mission opportunities to your church – both students and adults.
-It doesn’t have to cost money – it can be local, close to home opportunities to begin with.
+It doesn’t have to cost money – it can be local, close-to-home opportunities.

 OTHER POSTS…